 It may be necessary from time to time to step through an alias or input script as it is executing, to see exactly what parameters it is using once string substitution has been performed.
 In the normal case, each command of an alias or input script is silently issued by NetEx/eFT when the alias is invoked.
-To tell NetEx/eFT to display each command in its "string substituted" form, set the VERIFY qualifier of the INPUT command:
+To have NetEx/eFT display each command in its "string substituted" form, set the VERIFY qualifier of the INPUT command: